Jessie Lacuna: 2012 Summer Olympics

 In the 2012 London Olympic Games, Lacuna was his Olympic debut participation in one swimming event, the 200-meter freestyle competition.
 The Philippine Olympic Committee sent him to London after he was given a wild-card slot.
-Lacuna then was currently holding the record as the fastest Filipino swimmer, wherein he added two gold medals to his national games haul, and will also the youngest Filipino contingent participating in the 2012 London Olympic games.
+Lacuna then was currently holding the record as the fastest Filipino swimmer, wherein he added two gold medals to his national games haul, and will also the youngest Filipino contingent participating in the 2012 London Olympic Games.

-On July 29, 2012 at the London Aquatics Centre, Lacuna raced in heat 2 where he opposed Matias Koski (Finland), Radovan Siljevski (Serbia), Mario Montoya (Costa Rica), Sebastian Jahnsen Madico (Peru) and Raul Martinez Colomer (Puerto Rico).
+On July 29, 2012, at the London Aquatics Centre, Lacuna raced in heat 2 where he opposed Matias Koski (Finland), Radovan Siljevski (Serbia), Mario Montoya (Costa Rica), Sebastian Jahnsen Madico (Peru) and Raúl Martínez Colomer (Puerto Rico).
 Nevertheless, at the heat's results, Lacuna made ranked 36 that clocked 1:54.23 with difference at +3.07 where he swim short course racing at lane 6.

 On the event, at 50 meters, he contest smooth in rank 3 that clocked 26:03 seconds.
 At 100 meters, he climbs in rank 2 timed at 53:82 seconds on splitting of 27.79 seconds.
 Underway, he is flawless over rank 2 at 150 meters timed at 1 minute and 22.67 seconds with a split of 28.85 where he countered Peru in the chase.
 However, lacuna concludes time at 1:52.91 where he ranked 5 of the heat with splitting time of 30.24.
 Consequentially, he is at 36th in the results wherein he did not qualify for semi-finals.
 In contrast, lacuna's coach, Pinky Brosas stated that he was speedy at 100 meters but race inconsistent at the rest meters, coach Brosas adds through Lacuna's excitement and adrenaline-rush was his grounds to speed on the first half, although, he was in the mark of his presentation to learn the consequence.